Causes of hand, foot and mouth disease in children

 Hand, foot and mouth disease is a common skin disease in children.
 Currently, to quickly improve the condition, parents should give their children a combination of herbal medicine "oral and topical" Subac granules and gel.

 With the main ingredient of nano silver, Subac gel has strong antibacterial and antiviral properties.
-Using Subac helps clean the skin and quickly heal skin lesions caused by hand, foot and mouth disease.
+Using Subac helps clean the skin and quickly heal skin damage caused by hand, foot and mouth disease.
 In addition, Subac also contains neem extract and chitosan to help fight bacteria, stimulate skin regeneration and prevent the formation of dark scars.

-With Subac gel, measles, chickenpox, shingles are gone; hands, feet and mouth are clean, skin is smooth
+With Subac gel, measles, chickenpox, shingles are gone; hands, feet, and mouth are clean, skin is smooth

 In addition, to achieve optimal effectiveness in improving hand, foot and mouth disease, you need to support strengthening your baby's body's resistance with Subac granules.